REGENERATION - MORE THAN JUST THEATRE

 Outreach is the activity of “providing services to any population that might not otherwise have access to those services”.
 And a key component of outreach is that it “involves meeting someone in need of an outreach service at the location where they are”.

-And so, alongside playing in established theatres, Regeneration is going to take Hamlet to the people and places left behind - to people who can’t get to the theatre because of finances, geography or because of illness, or because they’re incarcerated in some way – and to young people so left behind and forgotten about that they don’t even know that theatre is a “thing”.
+And so, alongside playing in established theatres, Regeneration has taken Hamlet to the people and places left behind - to people who can’t get to the theatre because of finances, geography or because of illness, or because they’re incarcerated in some way – and to young people so left behind and forgotten about that they don’t even know that theatre is a “thing”.